-While the decision by the NRC to extend Turkey Point to 80 years is a momentous stride in the future of the American nuclear fleet, it remains to be seen how it will play out over the industry as whole.
-Come what may, Otek stands with nuclear energy as the tip of the sword in the battle to reverse climate change.
+While the decision by the NRC to provide Turkey Point an additional 20-years for an 80-year license is a momentous stride in the future of the American nuclear fleet, it remains to be seen how it will play out over the industry as a whole.
+Come what may, OTEK stands with nuclear energy as the tip of the sword in the battle to reverse climate change.

 For more information on the NTM-9 or any other of our diverse product catalog, please call 520-748-7900 or email our sales department at firstname.lastname@example.org